PardhuMadipalli/SMS-Syncer/README.md

 2. ✅ **Customizable SMS Filtering**: Advanced filtering system with customizable rules for important senders, keywords, and spam detection.
 Users can add/remove filter criteria and reset to defaults.
 3. ✅ **SMS Permission Management**: The app automatically checks for SMS read permissions and requests them if not present.
 Users can grant permissions through the app interface.
 4. ✅ **Contact Name Resolution**: Automatically displays contact names instead of phone numbers in notifications when contacts permission is granted.
 Falls back to phone numbers if permission is denied.
+5. ✅ **Message Encryption**: SMS messages are encrypted using AES-256-CBC before sending to ntfy.sh.
+Users set a password that must match the shell script configuration for decryption.
-5. ✅ **Secure Topic Configuration**: Users can configure their ntfy.sh topic name securely with confirmation dialog.
+6. ✅ **Secure Topic Configuration**: Users can configure their ntfy.sh topic name securely with confirmation dialog.
 The topic is stored using Android's EncryptedSharedPreferences.
-6. ✅ **Topic Display**: The app shows a masked version of the configured topic (first 2 and last 2 characters visible).
+7. ✅ **Topic Display**: The app shows a masked version of the configured topic (first 2 and last 2 characters visible).
-7. ✅ **Material Design 3 UI**: Modern, beautiful interface following Google's latest design guidelines with card-based layout, professional icons, and enhanced user experience.
+8. ✅ **Material Design 3 UI**: Modern, beautiful interface following Google's latest design guidelines with card-based layout, professional icons, and enhanced user experience.

 ## Security & Google Play Protect Compliance